dylan-keyt/catch/README.md

 2. Once the menu appears in the console, press `a` to run all tests.

 ## Design decisions and implementation
+I originally was going to keep the state management implementation very simple and just use a root state in the App component, but this quickly proved to unscalable and clunky; callback hell.
+After hearing about Context many times in the past and how it can be used as a replacement for libraries such as Redux, I decided to use it for the first time in this project.
+I researched and learnt about good design patterns [from this article](https://kentcdodds.com/blog/how-to-use-react-context-effectively), and was able to create context files for product and sort, using them throughout the application.

-For tests, I found a package called [jest-fetch-mock](https://www.npmjs.com/package/jest-fetch-mock) which will mock the fetch API in tests by default.
-I did this for ease of use, and we probably want to be doing this in tests rather than calling the actual endpoints anyway.
+It was my first time using react-testing-library, too.
+For ease of use, I found a package called [jest-fetch-mock](https://www.npmjs.com/package/jest-fetch-mock) which will mock the fetch API in tests by default.
+We probably want to be doing this in tests rather than attempting to call the actual endpoints anyway.

+If I could improve a single test, it would be the test for ProductList.
+I wanted to take advantage of react-testing-library and the Context API, and render some sample ProductTile components that I expect `toBeInTheDocument`.
+Unfortunately, I wasn't able to do this in a timely manner, and it's likely due to a flawed component structure.
+As a compromise, I mocked the product actions and checked that they were being called as per `useEffect`.
+So at least the test was able to test something useful.

+The DropDown component is an example of a generic component that could be imported from a component library and have all behaviour and relevant data passed down as props.

 ## Development Log
 ### Day 0 - Morning